pig005/OpenScarfcom/readme.md

   - [ ] Sniper weapons have aimed shot as reaction fire
   - [ ] Automatic firearms have auto shot as reaction fire
   - [ ] More randomness (maps, enemy loadouts, etc../)
-  - [ ] One feature, multiple uses (laser weapons can switch to 'shotgun' mod)
+  - [ ] One feature, multiple uses (laser weapons can switch to 'shotgun' mod, plasma 'overcharge', etc)
   - Directional lightings and visions
 - Enhanced **Aerial Combat**
-  - hunter-killer ufos
+  - hunter-killer ufos (can also retreat)
+  - retaliation terror ship (can be either armed with missile or boarding troop)
   - make all weapons viable (apart from avalanche and plasma beam spam)
+    - buff fusion ball launcher
-  - ufo shields
+  - ufo shields and nukes to counter them
   - more meaningful interactions (other than careful/aggressive)
     - built-in cannons and afterbunners
 - **Replayability**